European Journal of Neurodegenerative Diseases 2021; 10(1) January-June: 5-9

 Approximately 40% of RA patients have chronic pain (6) that has physical and psychological consequences, with patients having an increased risk for neurological disease and neuropsychiatric comorbidities.
 There is no cure for RA and the treatment aims to reduce pain and control joint damage.

 RA patients have a reduced quality of life, impacted by the negative physical and mental effects of the disease (7).
-In turn, patients have an increased rate of use of healthcare resources (8) and psychological disorders such as major depression (9), anxiety (10), and additionally, an increased risk of developing the neurodegenerative disease (11).
+In turn, patients have an increased rate of use of healthcare resources (8) and psychological disorders such as major depression (9), anxiety (10), and additionally, an increased risk of developing neurodegenerative disease (11).

 Neurological disease and structural differences in the brain of RA patients